 You might be interested in reading: The Deadliest Crashes in History

-The Indian Directorate General of Civil Aviation mandated that all aircraft flying into and out of India must be equipped with an airborne collision avoidance system as a result of this mid-air collision.
+The Indian Directorate General of Civil Aviation mandated that all aircraft flying into and out of India must be equipped with an airborne collision avoidance system due to this mid-air collision.

 You might also like: